top of page

 Entropy and statistical moments

-To conclude the unity section, the next graphic shows the resolution for the big block.
-People have an amazing potential to see through the big block as a set of possible outcomes. [iv-b] We come to understand our outcome paths through the use of the other statistical moments.
-The language of data and its grammar rules will help you understand your likely paths, identify the potential for risk, uncertainty, and ignorance and get the most out of your life.
+To conclude the unity section, the next graphic shows the resolution for the Big Block.
+People have an amazing potential to see through the Big Block as a structured set of possible outcomes.
+By applying the lens of statistical moments, we gain more than just an understanding of life’s knowns (Y1)—we also learn to quantify risk (Y2), manage uncertainty (Y3), and guard against the blind spots of ignorance (Y4).
+The language of data and its grammar rules empowers you to interpret your likely outcome paths with greater clarity and confidence.
+This deeper understanding helps you make better decisions and get the most out of your life.

 For more information on how to manage certainty and uncertainty in our many life situations, please see the HRU framework.
 The HRU framework is described in the article: